When it comes to buying bed linen, it is certainly confusing. There are an abundance of marketing terms used and hugely varying prices.

 5. Finishing techniques

 This is where a heritage manufacturer really adds value.
-The century-old expertise in these regions hold secrets.
-A bit like Kentucky friend chicken, just more sophisticated.
+The century-old expertise in these regions hold secrets - like Kentucky friend chicken but more sophisticated.

-It is relatively easy to buy strong, long staple cotton and weave it single ply.
+Within reason, anyone could buy long staple cotton and weave it single ply.
 However, you can’t easily replicate hundreds of years of expertise, usually cultivated in a particular town and passed on from generation to generation.

 Our bed linen is woven in a historical textile region in Italy.
 The expertise of our weavers mean they know best how to work with cotton to make the most luxurious bed linen - super lustrous and as soft as possible.

 Whilst for brand protection reasons I can't give more detail in this area, this explains why long staple, single ply cotton from one brand to another can differ, and why Italian woven cotton is widely considered the best.

 Sheets woven with the same quality cotton in the same way in Italy or India, for example, are unlikely to be the same quality finished sheets for this reason.

-Portugal and Italy have, quite rightly, gained a strong reputation for manufacturing the best bed linen in the World.
+Italy has, quite rightly, gained a strong reputation for manufacturing the best bed linen in the World.

-As with Egyptian cotton, not all Italian and Portuguese manufacturers are World Class, but we did our due diligence to find the best.
+As with Egyptian cotton, not all Italian manufacturers are World Class, but we did our due diligence to find the best.

 Sateen or percale; marmalade or jam - which is better?